Alfonso V of Aragon: Early life

 the last mistress Ippolita, married de'Giudici, Alfonso had one daughther Colia (1430-1473/5) married in 1445 with Emanuele d'Appiano, Lord of Piombino, Count of Holy Roman Empire.
-The d'Appiano d'Aragona family receive, in 1509 the title of Prince of Holy Roman Empire.
+The d'Appiano d'Aragona family received, in 1509 the title of Prince of Holy Roman Empire.

 Alfonso was the object of diplomatic contacts from the Empire of Ethiopia.
 In 1428, he received a letter from Yeshaq I of Ethiopia, borne by two dignitaries, which proposed an alliance against the Muslims and would be sealed by a dual marriage that would require Alfonso's brother Peter to bring a group of artisans to Ethiopia where he would marry Yeshaq's daughter.
 In return, Alfonso sent a party of 13 craftsmen, all of whom perished on the way to Ethiopia.
 He later sent a letter to Yeshaq's successor Zara Yaqob in 1450, in which he wrote that he would be happy to send artisans to Ethiopia if their safe arrival could be guaranteed, but it probably never reached Zara Yaqob.